Curator (Eastern Hemisphere Textiles & Fashion)

 Most recently her interests have spread to the dress and weaving traditions of the Indian Ocean which have historically influenced and interconnected with those of Madagascar, including Southeast Asia, East Africa, Southern Arabia, and India.
 Thematic interests include textile trades, cross-cultural appropriations of cloth, gender, ceremonial exchange, spinning and dye technologies.

 Dr. Fee is cross-appointed to the Art Department, University of Toronto.
-She is a Research Associate at the Smithsonian’s National Museum of Natural History, a Chercheuse Affiliée at the musée du quai Branly, and a Board Director at Large of the Textile Society of America.
+She is a Chercheuse Affiliée at the musée du quai Branly, and from 2010-2014 served as a Board Director at Large of the Textile Society of America.

 |2012||"Historic Handweaving in Highlands Madagascar: New insights from a vernacular text attributed to a royal diviner healer, c.
 1870."
 Textile History, 43, 1, 62-84.|